iboutsikas/iboutsikas.github.io/apps/hugo-site/content/_index.md

 ---
 title: Welcome!
 ---
-Welcome to my personal page.
 I am Ioannis, a Software Engineer with experience in various areas including AAA games, desktop and web development, and tutoring.

 My primary interest is in game engine development and I am working on my own personal engine when time permits.
 I also spend a sizable amount of time doing